konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

 Zip-file contains some executable `bof` and some C source code `console.c`.
-From source code we can read that our first goal is simply overflow buffer of `bof` binary, which is run by `console` program.
+From source code we can read that our first goal is to simply overflow buffer of `bof` binary, which is run by `console` program.
 Also, from `console.c` it looks like `bof` is MIPS binary, check it:

     $ file ./bof
     ./bof: ELF 32-bit LSB executable, MIPS, MIPS32 rel2 version 1 (SYSV), statically linked, for GNU/Linux 3.2.0, BuildID[sha1]=a31c48679f10dc6945e7b5e3a88b979bebe752e3, not stripped

-Typically on x86/amd64/arm system you need `qemu-mipsel` to run such executables, and `console.c` tries do it.
+Typically on x86/amd64 system you need `qemu-mipsel` to run such executables, and `console.c` tries to do it.
 But it is not necessary to compile `console.c`, because qemu can be invoked manually:

     $ qemu-mipsel ./bof
     Cauliflower systems never crash >>
     hello

-Okay, it is must be very easy just to overflow buffer.
-Say, 1 kb should be enough:
+Okay, it must be very easy just to overflow the buffer.
+Say, 1 kb should be enough in most cases:

     $ python -c "print('A'*1024)" | qemu-mipsel ./bof
     Cauliflower systems never crash >>